 Build attributes

-Build attributes record data that a linker needs to reason mechanically about the compatibility, or incompatibility, of a set of relocatable files.
-Other tools that consume relocatable files may find the data useful.
-Build attributes are designed to reflect the ARC cpus configuration options as they are shown in ARC Programmer Reference Manual.
+Build attributes record data that a linker uses to determine the compatibility, or incompatibility, of a set of relocatable files.
+Other tools that consume relocatable files may also benefit from the data.
+Build attributes are designed to reflect ARC CPU configuration options defined in ARC Programmer Reference Manual.

 The main uses of the attributes are to

-ensure compatibility and compatibility check between two distinct tool chains, and
+ensure compatibility and/or check compatibility between two distinct tool chains, and

-within a toolchain, to create the opportunity for linker, assembler or disassembler to diagnose incompatibility, or enforce compatibility.
+within a toolchain, to allow the linker, assembler or disassembler to diagnose incompatibility, or enforce compatibility.

 The attributes values are based on the user intentions at compile time, which are also important at link time.

-Build attributes are intended to check two kinds of compatibility:
+Build attributes are intended to check two types of compatibility:

-The compatibility of binary code with target hardware configuration;
+The compatibility of binary code with a target hardware configuration;

 The procedure-call compatibility between toolchains ABI variations.